Vernoxvernax/Av1an/site/src/Cli/encoding.md

 -f, --ffmpeg <FFMPEG_FILTER_ARGS>
 		FFmpeg filter options

+	--start-frame <SKIP_FRAMES>
+		Specify the frame at which to start encoding

+	--end-frame <LIMIT_FRAMES>
+		Specify the frame at which to stop encoding

 -m, --chunk-method <CHUNK_METHOD>
 		Method used for piping exact ranges of frames to the encoder